sandhyaparna/Data-Science/LogisticRegression.md

 * Cannot solve non-linear problems
 * It is vulnerable to over-fitting
 * Atleast 50 data points per predictor is necessary to achiev stable results

+### Evaluation
+* Wald test is used to test the statistical significance of coefficients in the model